Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/SEBE.rst

    -  Columns of interest are **kdown, kdiff and kdir**.
 These are related to shortwave radiation and give global, diffuse and direct radiation, respectively.
-   -  The meteorological file should be at least a year long, but preferably multi-year.
+   -  The meteorological file should preferably be at least a year long.
+Multi-year data improves the solar energy estimation.
    -  One option is to use a `**typical meteorological year** <https://en.wikipedia.org/wiki/Typical_meteorological_year>`__ as you will do in this tutorial